tetherless-world/FREx/docs/pages/escore.md

 As a result, it can sometimes take a fairly large amount of time to generate a plan for a single student.
-Runtimes were not always consistent, but generating a plan for a student with no completed courses (i.e., generating a full plan for 4 years / 8 semesters of university) could take around 30 minutes.
+Runtimes were not always consistent, but generating a plan for a student with no completed courses (i.e., generating a full plan for 4 years / 8 semesters of university) usually takes around 5 minutes.